STEAM! This new “subject” has been widely popular lately and seems to be growing by the day.

 STEAM stands for science, technology, engineering, art, and math.
 The idea behind creating STEAM is to connect different subject areas into one to show kids that we use a variety of different skills to get results we want.

-But this happens naturally in a child’s world especially when we follow a child-led approach.
+But this happens naturally in a child’s world especially when we follow a child-led approach like in The Preschool Experience Curriculum.

 In my opinion I think schools were realizing that kids were departmentalizing subjects and couldn’t see how different subjects are used daily in one project.
 But the downside of STEAM is that now kids see STEAM as an individual subject.
 Their purpose totally missed the mark.